BruhFish/BruhFish/README.md

 Skills: Python / HTML

-- 🔭 I’m currently working on Siri & SlimeFacts
+- 🔭 I’m currently working on Siri, Alexa, SlimeFacts and DogeBot
 - 🌱 I’m currently learning Java
 - 💬 Ask me about anything!
 - 📫 How to reach me: BruhFish_#6942